 3. Get the volumes up with your marketing

 From the beginning of the Shoes Of Prey business, they marketed via word of mouth and on the first day they sent an email to about eight hundred of their friends.
 The email told their friend’s what they had been working on for the last few months along with a coupon that gave them a $50 credit.
 This $50 credit also allowed their friends to forward the same coupon onto other people to try it out too.
 Michael believes that word of mouth, along with a unique product and awesome buying experience will see your online sales quickly grow.
-Through this process, it’s a good idea to pay close attention to your net promoter score, which will help you attract repeat customers.
+Through this process, it’s a good idea to pay close attention to your net promoter score with the help of NPS Survey Tool, which will help you attract repeat customers.

 The other part to Shoes Of Prey’s marketing strategy was to open small stores within larger department stores to leverage their brand.
 Every time Shoes Of Prey open a store in the USA they contact all the local fashion bloggers, Instagrammers and influencers and invite them along to the store events.
 This helps to get people talking about them, and the traditional media are also very useful for these events too.